Flip or Flop

 Flip or Flop is an American television series that aired on HGTV, hosted by the formerly-married couple Tarek El Moussa and Christina Haack.
 The program was the original show in the Flip or Flop franchise, debuting in 2013.

-The name is a reference to a type of footwear, flip-flops.
+Early seasons of the series featured fellow HGTV series personality Isreal 'Izzy' Battres, principal of Battres Construction, before he went on to appear in his own short-lived HGTV series, 'Izzy Does It'.

 On November 5, 2020, the series was renewed for a tenth season, which premiered on December 2, 2021.
-It was later announced that the series would end after ten seasons on March 17, 2022, but that hosts El Moussa and Hall would continue to work on their solo series.
+It was later announced that the series would end after ten seasons on March 17, 2022, but that hosts El Moussa and Haack would continue to work on their solo series.

 Premise

 Christina Haack and Tarek El Moussa were married real estate agents in Orange County, California.
 After the real estate crash in 2008, they began flipping homes in the Orange County area.

 In 2011, Tarek asked a friend to help him make an audition tape for HGTV, filming an entire episode of the process of house flipping from start to finish.
 The audition tape was sent to HGTV and in 2012 the couple was signed to make Flip or Flop.

 Christina's expertise is primarily in design, and she works with Tarek to find and renovate homes.
 She handles the designs of the new spaces and keeps the project on schedule.
 The show follows them as they buy homes, typically bank-owned, short sales or foreclosures, to renovate and resell.